-Next: Who was Elena Adelaide's mother?
-I have a candidate in my upcoming novel, A Different Kind of Woman.
+Next: What happened to Elena Adelaide?
+And other mysteries featured in my upcoming novel, A Different Kind of Woman

 (PS, warning, the true story of Beatrice Cenci is very tragic, so don't read about her if you don't want to feel very sad.)